 Playful, cool interiors illuminate the story of Brig's past with creative installations from House of Hackney and wallpaper gurus, Timorous Beasties from London.

-The born-again Hotel de Londres has reworked tradition with creative ease and has been recreated as a must-stop-off hub - a chilled, modern base camp & home for the urban explorers on their way for a spot of mountain hopping, enroute to Saas-Fee and Zermatt, or hitting the vineyards of Valais.
+The born-again Hotel de Londres has reworked tradition with creative ease and has been recreated as a must-stop-off hub - a chilled, modern base camp and home for the urban explorers on their way for a spot of mountain hopping, enroute to Saas-Fee and Zermatt, or hitting the vineyards of Valais.

 A redefined designer take on the classic guesthouse hotel, breakfast at the Hotel de Londres is the main feature of its kitchen, with a snack menu available for the rest of the day.
 Otherwise guests are encouraged to either hit the town and its surrounding gourmet mountain chalets or simply chill over a hotel delivery from Brig's finest eateries.